BarathElangovan/BarathElangovan/README.md

 - 👋 Hi, I’m @BarathElangovan
-- 👀 A Programmer. [ html5, css, Bootstrap framework, Javascript]
+- 👀 A Programmer. [ html5, css, Bootstrap framework, Javascript, Python, Bash]
 - 💞️ I’m looking to collaborate..
-- 📫 How to reach me ...Mailto: barath1921@outlook.com
+- 📫 How to reach me ...Mailto: barath.elangovan@outlook.com

 <!---
 BarathElangovan/BarathElangovan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.